jlorieau/mollib/docs/cli/measure.rst

 ``--only-delta`` ``DELTA``
     Exclude atom selections that don't have at least one set of atoms with residues separated by ``DELTA`` number.
-This filter ignores the chain identifier and and may need to be combined with ``--filter-intra-chain`` or ``--exclude-intra-chain``.
+This filter ignores the chain identifier and may need to be combined with ``--filter-intra-chain`` or ``--exclude-intra-chain``.

 ``--only-bonded``